thethumbler/cargo-xbuild/README.md

 In addition to the above configuration keys, `cargo-xbuild` can be also configured through the following environment variables:

 - The `XBUILD_SYSROOT_PATH` variable can be used to specify where `cargo-xbuild` should place the generated sysroot.
 This variables takes precendence over the `package.metadata.cargo-xbuild.sysroot_path` configuration key.
+- When the `XBUILD_KEEP_TEMP` variable is set, the temporary directory used for compiling the sysroot is not deleted.
+This is useful for debugging.
+For convenience, `cargo-xbuild` also prints the directory name when the environment variable is set.

 ## Dev channel